 This concept sounds all so simple; just ask yourself the question, “What type of role do I want to play the most?” and voila!
 You will have a shiny career.
 But in fact, it is not simple at all.
 What type of role do I want to play?
 It’s a hard question.

-The point is: you often pick projects (or, if you have great self-management skills, you choose both the project and the team) rather than roles.
+The point is: that you often pick projects (or, if you have great self-management skills, you choose both the project and the team) rather than roles.
 And then, you change your role, depending on the situation, so it becomes more of a by-side effect of the situation than the assumption.
 Some exemplary scenarios:

 “I chose to do a PhD in evolutionary biology as I really loved the idea of studying this topic.
 I wanted to stay at my university after my PhD.
 However, there were no open research positions in this field that I could possibly get at that point.
 There was an option to teach though.
 So, in the end, I got employed as an academic teacher.”

 “I worked at my employer as a specialist for the last five years.
 Since the company is rapidly growing and I gained a lot of experience while working here, they proposed I take the position of project manager and assemble the team that I will be leading from now on.
 Exciting but scary!”

 “If I could choose any job in the world, I would be a YouTuber and share my life hacks with the rest of the world.
 But, I know that these days everyone wants to be an influencer.
 So, I dropped this childish wish and I chose a regular, decent job behind the counter in the bank instead.
 I am ok with that.”

 In the end, the role to play towards other people is something we often compromise on behalf of job security, working in the field we want to be in, or working in a particular team.
 It becomes the least important criterion—even though it should be one of the most important factors.